Decrease Stress and Bond with Your Dog Through Training

 Clicker training is a specific method of shaping.
 The click of the clicker serves as a marker to tell the dog what exact thing you want and are rewarding.

 Why use a clicker instead of just saying, “Yes”?
-The click provides better timing and is a more consistent and clearer marker than a verbal marker so it is easier for your dog to figure out what you want.5
+The click provides better timing and is a more consistent and clearer marker than a verbal marker, making it easier for your dog to figure out what you want.5

 Your dog will learn that seeing the clicker means she will be learning something new.
 Many dogs start offering behaviors as soon as they see their clicker.
 It can be amazing just how creative your dog can be – as she masters the concept of clicker training, offer her new objects and see what she comes up with to do with them!